christianzabala/christianzabala.github.io/_posts/2019-10-1-What-are-my-resources-to-pass-the-JNCIA-DevOps-and-how-did-I-get-it-for-FREE?.md

 That’s all I can think of for now but there might be other resources that I used that I already forgot since I often just google around the web so if you find something difficult just search the web.
 If you find some useful stuff that can help other then you may want to share it in the comments section.

+#My Advice:
+  * If you feel or think that you can’t handle the topics for the exam or learning a Programming is hard, always remember that there is no person that was born that already knows how to write codes, All of us always start at the beginning and a constant practice is the key to be successful on your chosen path.

+  * If you find learning Python difficult, just start on learning just the basics like how to manipulate the native data types then think of something that you want to play around or there is a manual work you always do that you think writing a script could help you.
+You may want to search for easy python projects that you can work on to get a grasp on writing and reading Python codes.

+  * Overall the JNCIA-DevOps exam just focus only on concepts, is up to you if you want to study more in-depth for you to excel in your career and adapting to new changes in the networking field so that you will not get left behind. :sunglasses:

 Thank you for reading this post and I hope you can get a lot of information here for your journey to Network Automation .

 > Take an object.
 Do something to it.
 Do something else to it. - Jasper Johns